shreya1sharma/ShreyaSharma/_posts/2019-06-02-Research-Paper.markdown

 c.
 Research journal – on-the-go paper reading

 That’s it folks!
 I hope my 7 tips will make your paper reading process more enjoyable and effective.
-Do let me know if you any great suggestion.
+Do let me know if you have any great suggestion.
 Let’s grow collaboratively.